 Both types of carpal tunnel surgery follow a similar timeline for recovery, as their essential goal is the same: cut the transverse carpal ligament.
 The recovery process focuses mainly on strengthening the wrist and allowing the space around the median nerve to heal.
 Recovery timelines can vary from patient to patient, but generally follow this timeline:

-- Preparing for Surgery: once the decision has been made, there are several steps you may need to take in order to ensure that the surgery goes smoothly.
+- Preparing for surgery: once the decision has been made, there are several steps you may need to take to ensure that the surgery goes smoothly.
 This may include blood tests, stopping smoking, arranging a ride home, and taking time off of work.
 Surgeons will probably ask that you stop eating or drinking for a certain amount of time before the operation.
-Make sure that you are as informed as you are comfortable about the operation before going in.
+Make sure that you are as informed as possible about the operation before going in.

-- One to Two Weeks After Surgery: most splints and bandages are removed within the first two weeks.
-There will likely be pain in the wrist at this time.
+- 1-2 weeks after surgery: most splints and bandages are removed within the first two weeks.
+There will likely be a pain in the wrist at this time.
 It is important to move fingers around as much as possible during this time so that they don’t become stiff.
 Elevation of the wrist, especially while sleeping, might be recommended so that swelling does not occur.
 Once the splint or bandages are removed, physical therapy begins.
-The goals of physical therapy are to strengthen the wrist and improve circulation in the area.
-Improved circulation can speed up the healing process by sending healing properties in the blood to the wrist.
+The goals of physical therapy are to strengthen the wrist and improve circulation in the area to speed up the healing process.

-- One Month After Surgery: doctors may have suggested that use of a splint or brace continue after the first two weeks.
-This may be reduced to certain activities.
+- 1 month after surgery: doctors may suggest that the use of a splint or brace continue after the first two weeks.
+This may be reduced to being worn only during certain activities.
 Physical therapy should continue as recommended.

-- Three Months After Surgery: pain should be significantly reduced or gone at this time.
-It is more likely that the injury will be healed within three months if physical therapy has been a part of the recovery process.
-If pain or other symptoms persist after three months, consult your doctor.
+- 3 months after surgery: pain should be significantly reduced or gone at this time.
+It is more likely that the injury will be healed within 3 months if physical therapy has been a part of the recovery process.
+If pain or other symptoms persist after 3 months, consult your doctor.

 The field of regenerative medicine seeks to use a patient’s own naturally occurring cells to enhance the healing process.
 CELLAXYS offers two types of regenerative therapy:

-- Stem Cell Therapy: this form of therapy begins with taking a patient’s stem cells, which are taken via needle using blood cells, fat cells, or bone marrow.
+- Cell Based Stem Cell Therapy: this form of therapy begins with taking a patient’s stem cells, which are taken via needle using blood cells, adipose (fat) cells, or bone marrow.
 The cells are then processed to a more dense concentration, then reinjected into the injury or surgery site.
-Stem cells contain healing properties that the body already uses when an injury or damage occurs.
+Stem cells enhance the healing properties that the body already uses when an injury or damage occurs.
 Placing a concentrated stem cell solution into a part of the body that is healing could help the wrist heal faster.

 - Platelet-Rich Plasma Therapy: this form of therapy begins with a simple blood draw.
 The patient’s blood is then placed in a centrifuge to separate platelets in the blood from other components.
 The platelets are then injected into the injury or surgery site, similarly to stem cell therapy.
 Platelets contain proteins and growth factors that the body uses naturally to heal damage.
 Increasing the amount of these properties where damage has occurred could help the injury heal faster.

-Stem cell and PRP therapy are outpatient procedures.
+Cell Based therapies are outpatient procedures.
 Patients typically see results within a matter of days, some even reporting pain relief within hours of receiving the injection.
-These therapies can be used as a part of the carpal tunnel release recovery, or they can be used to prevent the need for surgery.
+These therapies can be used as a part of carpal tunnel release recovery, or they can be used to prevent the need for surgery.

 Regenerative medicine practices have yielded promising results for chronic pain conditions such as carpal tunnel syndrome.
-The pinched nerve may be relieved after an injection, which could lead to a decrease in symptoms.
+The pinched nerve may be relieved after an injection, which could lead to a decrease in symptoms and improved function.